EmilioPeJu/dls_ade/docs/system_testing.rst

     to take place.

     Note:
-    This is the same as the path used for :ref:`systest-folder-comparison-settings`.
+        This is the same path as used for :ref:`systest-folder-comparison-settings`.

 .. _systest-folder-comparison-settings: